smarteditors/slate/source/includes/locations/_search.md

 ]
 ```

+???
+Only used in the In Transit part of app.
+Remove from docs? ???

-This endpoint retrieves locatiosn based on search parameters.
+This endpoint retrieves locations based on search parameters.

 ### HTTP Request